The Key Player Roles Attributes of The FM19 Tiki Taka Tactics

 Continue reading to learn more about the requirements of the player roles of Tiki Taka tactics and their behavior, movements and tendencies within this highly advanced tactical system, which is build on numerical superiority, compactness in additional to quality superiority.

 Enjoy this read and remember to share our Barcelona tiki taka tactic to your community and with friends!

 Preferred Foot: Either

-While I used a traditional Goalkeeper defend for FM13 due to some bugs in regard to his poor positioning, making it easy for the opponent to lob the ball over him, I have reverted to the most natural choice for FM17, the sweeper keeper support.
-(Updated from SK defend from the first published tactic due to his low accuracy in passing, lower mentality and inability or reluctant to rush out).
+While I used a traditional Goalkeeper defend previously, due to some bugs in regard to his poor positioning, making it easy for the opponent to lob the ball over him, I have reverted to the most natural choice for FM19, the sweeper keeper attack.

 The sweeper keeper will be part of the build up play acting like the 11th outfield player, but not in the same manner as Manuel Neuer.
 He will act as a pressure reliever for the central defenders and the wide wingbacks when building out of defense.